 PEP has continued its partnership with stakeholders of East Hampton Town's Accabonac Harbor.
-PEP is in contract to work with representatives of SMARTeams (Salt Marsh Adaptation & Resiliency Teams) to restore over 30 acres of salt marsh in Accabonac Harbor.
-Outreach on this project has continued as PEP has participated in Accabonac Protection Committee meetings and assisted in field work led by US Fish and Wildlife Service alongside The Nature Conservancy to survey for Saltmarsh Sparrow presence in the area, an indicator species for wetland health.
-The Paul Stoutenburgh Habitat Restoration Project aims to restore six acres of salt marsh.
-To date, this project has completed an assessment of the hydrology of the southwest portion of the Paul Stoutenburgh Preserve and presented findings in stakeholder meetings and Southold Town Trustees.
-These hydrological plans and alternatives will be used for the Town Engineering Department to make data-driven decisions for implementation on their property.
-Engineering plans are in process of being submitted for permits to upgrade and right size the culvert to hydrologically repair flow and restore wetland area.
-At Indian Island County Park Wetland Complex PEP is supporting the salt marsh restoration of 56 acres on Terry's Creek for habitat and water quality improvement.
-This wetland restoration is in progress.
+We are working with SMARTeams (regional experts that have developed an emerging, minimally invasive wetland restoration technique) to restore over 30 acres of salt marsh in Accabonac Harbor.
+Permit-ready plans a final workshop to aid in permitting.
+Outreach on this project has continued as PEP has participated in Accabonac Protection Committee meetings and assisted in fieldwork led by US Fish and Wildlife Service alongside The Nature Conservancy to survey for Saltmarsh Sparrow.
+The Paul Stoutenburgh Habitat Restoration Project aims to restore six acres of salt marsh and has completed an assessment of the hydrology of the southwest portion of the Paul Stoutenburgh Preserve.
+Engineering plans were completed and permits drafted for the town to correct the culvert to repair hydrologic flow to restore wetland area.

+The wetland restoration at Indian Island is complete and restores 56 acres on Terry's Creek.